beanify/beanify/docs/Plugins.md

 ## Plugins

 Beanify allows the user to extend its functionalities with plugins.
-A plugin can be a set of routes, a server decorator or whatever.
+A plugin can be a set of routes, a instance decorator or whatever.
 The API that you will need to use one or more plugins, is register.

 when you set plugin `name`, register creates a new scope, this means that if you do some changes to the Beanify instance (via decorate), this change will not be reflected to the current context ancestors, but only to its sons.
 This feature allows us to achieve plugin encapsulation and inheritance, in this way we create a direct acyclic graph (DAG) and we will not have issues caused by cross dependencies.